-Families will need to discuss any hardship or difficulty they may face with paying their fees, Should fees become overdue, steps may be taken to collect fees via a debt collection agency as a last resort.
+Families will need to discuss any hardship or difficulty they may face with paying their fees, should fees become overdue and no resolution is found, steps may be taken to collect fees via a debt collection agency as a last resort.
+If a family has not paid their fees for no legitimate reason or has not provided an appropriate method (bank account or credit card) of payment, access to care may be restricted or refused if non-payment of fee passes 4 weeks overdue.